JacksonBurns/fastprop/README.md

 Some system-specific configuration options can be specified in a `.fastpropconfig` file - see the [example file](https://github.com/JacksonBurns/fastprop/blob/main/.fastpropconfig).

 ## Command Line
-After installation, `fastprop` is accessible from the command line via `fastprop`.
+After installation, `fastprop` is accessible from the command line via `fastprop subcommand`, where `subcommand` is either `train`, `predict`, or `shap`.
+ - `train` takes in the parameters described in [Configurable Parameters](#configurable-parameters) sections 1, 2, and 3 (featurization, preproccessing, and training) and trains `fastprop` model(s) on the input data.
+ - `predict` uses the output of a call to `train` to make prediction on arbitrary SMILES strings.
+ - `shap` performs SHAP analysis on a trained model to determine which of the input features are important.

-Try `fastprop --help` for more information and see below.
+Try `fastprop --help` or `fastprop subcommand --help` for more information and see below.

 ### Configuration File [recommended]
-See `examples/example_fastprop_*_config.yaml` for configuration files that show all options that can be configured.
+See `examples/example_fastprop_train_config.yaml` for configuration files that show all options that can be configured during training.
 It is everything shown in the [Configurable Parameters](#configurable-parameters) section.

 ### Arguments